 - Effectively manages all resources to advance the purposes of the district.

-- Is deliberate in assessing diverse and conflicting perspectives; brings those perspectives to a consensus and successful outcomes.
+- Is deliberate in assessing diverse and conflicting perspectives; brings those perspectives to consensus and successful outcomes.

 - Is action- and results-oriented, innovative and creative, and responds to situations in a timely manner, particularly in periods of uncertain funding or disruption.